tobento-ch/app-crud/README.md

 #### Options Field

 The options field displays searchable options to choose from using the defined repository.
 If you have only a few options, you may consider using the [Checkboxes Field](#checkboxes-field) instead.
+If you want to select only one option, you may consider using the [Single Options Field](#single-options-field) instead.

 ```php
 use Tobento\App\Crud\Field;